Frequently asked questions

 We are glad to receive feedback here.

-The tramline number will be 13, which is a stroke of luck because it creates a long-overdue cross connection between Kalasatama and Pasila.
+It creates a long-overdue cross connection between Kalasatama and Pasila.
 On its route, it links together existing traffic hubs and their tram, metro and train lines.
-In addition, it connects the Kumpula Campus and southern Arabia areas to Pasila – a truly important complement to the network of sustainable transport in Helsinki!
+In addition, it connects the Kumpula Campus and southern Arabia areas to Pasila.
+The final stop of the line at the Kalasatama end, Nihti, establishes a transfer connection to Crown Bridges.

 Operating mainly on its own private lane, the tramway will transport its passengers from Kalasatama to Pasila in just 15 minutes.